 Mexico is located in North America and is one of the popular beach destinations in the world.
 Known for its white sand, turquoise waters, pleasant and warm weather, Mayan architecture, amazing cuisine – Mexico is quite a holiday spot.
 Mexico is ranked as the 7th major destination for foreign visitors, according to the World Trade Organization.
+So if you are planning a trip to Mexico, read this helpful guide, “Things to know before your Trip to Mexico”

-Its extensive coastlines of more than 10,000 km include the Gulf of Mexico and the Caribbean Sea to the east and the Pacific Ocean to the west.
+Mexico’s extensive coastlines of more than 10,000 km include the Gulf of Mexico and the Caribbean Sea to the east and the Pacific Ocean to the west.
 Its world-class destinations include Tulum, Cancun, Cozumel, Los Cabos and Mazatlan.
 Its capital – Mexico city – is known for parks, Aztec ruins, colonial architecture, museums, to nightlife and shopping.

 Things to know before your Mexico Trip